grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 - Optional: [prometheus.scrape][]
 - Optional: [prometheus.remote_write][]

-Let's make a simple pipeline with a `prometheus.exporter.unix` component, a `prometheus.scrape` component to scrape it, and a `prometheus.remote_write` component to send the scraped metrics to Prometheus.
+Make a simple pipeline with a `prometheus.exporter.unix` component, a `prometheus.scrape` component to scrape it, and a `prometheus.remote_write` component to send the scraped metrics to Prometheus.

 ```river
 prometheus.exporter.unix "localhost" {